nathanmarz/storm/external/storm-jdbc/README.md

 in a storm topology.
 This code uses HikariCP for connection pooling.
 See http://brettwooldridge.github.io/HikariCP.

 ## Inserting into a database.
-The bolt and trindet state included in this package for inserting data into a database tables are tied to a single table.
+The bolt and trident state included in this package for inserting data into a database tables are tied to a single table.
 The main API for inserting data in a table using JDBC is the `org.apache.storm.jdbc.mapper.JdbcMapper` interface:

 ```java